 Here are a few expert baking tips from my kitchen to yours

 - Do not over-mix!
-A big reason muffins don’t rise or turn out tough is because the batter is over-mixed.
+A big reason muffins don’t rise properly is because the batter is over-mixed.
 Once you see no flour streaks, stop mixing.

 FAQ